erikaflint/hypnobrain-script-shaper/replit.md

 # HypnoBrain Script Shaper v2.0

 ## Overview
 HypnoBrain Script Shaper is a DAW-style web application for hypnotherapists, designed to generate customized hypnosis scripts based on Erika Flint's 8-Dimensional Hypnosis Framework.
-The project aims to provide a robust, methodology-driven platform for script creation, leveraging AI to streamline the process while adhering to established hypnotherapy principles.
-It targets professional hypnotherapists seeking high-quality, customizable content.
-The application also includes a "DREAM Hypnosis Series" for generating non-clinical sleep/meditation scripts, offering immersive journeys without therapeutic goals.
+It aims to provide a robust, methodology-driven platform for script creation, leveraging AI to streamline the process while adhering to established hypnotherapy principles.
+The project is evolving into a "Positive Language Generator" that produces hypnotic scripts using experiential, scene-setting language for deeper trance states.
+The application also includes a "DREAM Hypnosis Series" for generating non-clinical sleep/meditation scripts.

 ## User Preferences
 I prefer detailed explanations.